prateek0809/Wine_Quality_Prediciton_Using_ML/README.md

 jupyter notebook
 ```

-3. Open the wine_quality_prediction.ipynb notebook in your browser
+3. Open the Wine_Quality_Prediction.ipynb notebook in your browser

 ## Usage